Introduction

 Durian, known for its strong aroma and custard-like texture, originates from Southeast Asia, particularly Thailand, Malaysia, and Indonesia.

-The fusion of durian and mochi can be attributed to culinary creativity and the desire to experiment with unique flavors.
+The fusion of durian and mochi can be attributed to culinary creativity and the desire to experiment with unique flavours.
 The concept of Durian Mochi first emerged in Southeast Asian countries, where durian is highly prized.

 Exploring the Flavors